Netcracker/qubership-opensearch/documentation/installation-guide/README.md

 1. Automatic via Deploy Job (DP|APP)
 2. Manual Steps

-**NOTE:** If you need migrate from Elasticsearch 6.8 cluster to OpenSearch please follow the [Migrate from Elasticsearch Service](#migrate-from-elasticsearch-68-service).
+**NOTE:** If you need to migrate from Elasticsearch 6.8 cluster to OpenSearch please follow the [Migrate from Elasticsearch Service](#migrate-from-elasticsearch-68-service).

-OpenSearch also can be deployed with the same name as Elasticsearch installation:
+OpenSearch also can be deployed with the same name as OpenDistro Elasticsearch installation:
 ```
 nameOverride: "elasticsearch"
 fullnameOverride: "elasticsearch"
 ```
 In this case no necessary to perform steps for the Persistent Volume migration because names of entities are the same.
 But this is not recommended way, because OpenSearch is the different solution.

+**NOTE:** Please read general [Prerequisites](#prerequisites) and perform necessary steps before deploy.

 ## Automatic Migration with Deploy Job